Skip to content

 • efficiency: by default 1

-Finally connection_node_node relationship is needed between inverter, the battery and the demand node (west).
+Finally connection_node_node is needed between inverter, the battery and the demand node (west).

 Add a battery